-11. Centre at risk of being unable to open as normal during the examination period (Including in the event of the centre being unavailable for examinations owing to an unforeseen emergency)
+11. Centre may not be able to open as normal during the examination period

+(Including in the event of the centre being unavailable for examinations owing to an unforeseen emergency)

-Centre at risk of being unable to open as normal for scheduled examinations
+Centre may not be able to open as normal for scheduled examinations

 - The Examinations Officer will contact the relevant Awarding Body to discuss alternative arrangements/applying for special consideration and liaise with the Head of Centre and Senior Leadership Team to take appropriate action. - Provide alternative provision/venue eg other Ormiston Academies, in agreement with relevant awarding organisations.
+Notify JCQ Centre Inspection Service of an alternative site arrangement by submitting the JCQ Alternative Site form online, using the Centre Admin Portal (CAP).